microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Please draw two memory maps, one from the host view, and one from DRAM view!
 Where does it not correlate to setup by MRC?

+Which version of the ACPI Specification is used?

+A: In the (first) FADT (FACP) referenced from the XSDT there is a "4" at offset 8.
+So most likely the proper spec is https://uefi.org/sites/default/files/resources/ACPI_4_Errata_A.pdf, or https://uefi.org/sites/default/files/resources/ACPI_4.pdf.
+What's a little funny though, the "AppleACPIPlatform" kext appears to be derived from at least ACPI 6.0.
+This would mean the OS driver might demand features which the underlying platform FW doesn't support.

 # SMM Security
 What was the timeline of attacks, and how were they mitigated?